 - Integrate AI and (ML) tools.
 Artificial intelligence and Machine learning enhance cloud visibility because it increases the speed and complexity of data interpretation.
 These technologies presume that operations staff can’t explain the available data and take proper action.

 Inability to comply with regulatory standards is the last cloud computing risk on our list.
-Companies are constantly combating stringent requirements of various industry standards such as GDPR, HIPAA, PCI DSS, etc. Therefore, the best way to guarantee ongoing compliance is by monitoring who has access to the information and how exactly they can deal with data.
+Companies are constantly combating stringent requirements of various industry standards such as GDPR, HIPAA, PCI compliance process, etc. Therefore, the best way to guarantee ongoing compliance is by monitoring who has access to the information and how exactly they can deal with data.
 In this regard, user access control is a crucial measure for ensuring cloud security.
 For instance, you can apply a zero-trust security method, implying that no one can be trusted with open system access.
 Instead, the access provided depends on the employee's roles.

 How Cleveroad Secures Cloud Software